 Multidrug-Resistant Tuberculosis is difficult to treat.
 WHO and other international Organisations have developed guidelines on how to prevent and treat MDR-TB using the existing evidence from around the world.
 Guidelines, however, are theoretical knowledge that does not always translate easily into real world’s practice.
-The WMA therefore volunteered - together with its South African, Norwegian and German member organizations - to produce a self- learning program for the MDR-TB Guidelines and offer it through the internet free of charge.
+Therefor WMA produce a self- learning program for the MDR-TB Guidelines and offer it through the internet free of charge.
 The CME-accredited MDR-TB online training course is available in English, Chinese.
 The pdf version is available in English, French, Spanish and Azeri.

 Still knowledge about basic tuberculosis is missing and therefore WMA decided to develop an online TB refresher course for physicians.
 The course is developed as a preparation course to the MDR-TB course of WMA and both courses together offers a complete training module on TB.
 The refresher course will provide basic clinical care information for TB including the latest diagnostics, treatment and information about multidrug-resistant TB.
 It will also provide information on how to ensure patient adherence and infection control and will include many aspects of TB care and management with a global scope so that it can be used across regions.The course is based on the International Standards for Tuberculosis Care (ISTC), which presents a set of widely accepted, evidence-based standards that all practitioners, public and private, should seek to achieve.
 The course also refers to and is consistent with the World Health Organization (WHO) Guidelines and recommendations for TB control.
 It Is as an online course available and to be downloaded as PDF in English.